 The obvious reason for such feelings is that chase nightmares are merely mirrors of waking life situations, of things or situations from which the dreamer is fleeing.
 However, it is also possible that these dreams feel familiar because they are expressions of an ever present part of the psyche--the Shadow archetype.

 The Shadow is that part of the unconscious that contains the parts of ourselves that we suppress and deny.
 It is that place within ourselves where we hide all the traits, characteristics, and patterns of behavior we find so deplorable in others.
 It where projections flourish.
 Most of all, it is the primary source of what holds us hostage to ingrained, dysfunctional patterns of behavior.

 The Shadow is often stereotypically maligned as the psyche's "dark side."
 To be sure, the Shadow can be an intense, uncomfortable, and unpleasant place, however, dismissing it as nothing more than's one's "dark half" is a mistake.

 The Shadow is that part of the unconscious that contains all the facets of ourselves that we suppress, ignore, and deny.
 It is also the place where all the dysfunctional patterns that enslave us to repetitive patterns of maladaptive behavior flourish in the darkness.

 Swiss psychiatrist, Carl Jung, highlights the truth that there is more than black in the Shadow when he wrote,"In the Shadow is the gold."

-Jung's commentary on the gold in the Shadow alludes to a concept known as "Shadow Gold"--the idea that among all that exiled psychic material lie hidden treasures, talents, emotions, and power mistaken for junk and cast away to the Shadow realm.
+Jung's commentary on the gold in the Shadow alludes to a concept known as "Shadow Gold"--the idea that within all the parts of ourselves we have exiled, there is hidden treasures, talents, emotions, and power mistaken for junk and cast away to the Shadow realm.